apache/qpid-jms/Configuration.md

 ## JMS Configuration options

-The options apply to the behavior of the JMS objects.
+The options apply to the behavior of the JMS objects such as Connection, Session, MessageConsumer and MessageProducer.

 * __jms.username__ User name value used to authenticate the connection
 * __jms.password__ The password value used to authenticate the connection